Mazamitla

 Mazamitla ([masa'mitla]) is a town and municipality of the Mexican state of Jalisco.
 It is located 124 km south of Guadalajara in the Southeast Region and is a popular resort destination for travelers from Guadalajara and nearby urban centers.
-Its name comes from the Nahuatl and means "place where arrows are made to hunt deer"; its area is 177.18 km2.
+Its name comes from Nahuatl and means "place where arrows are made to hunt deer".
+Its area is 288.9 km2.
 According to Count II Population and Housing, the municipality has 11671 inhabitants who are devoted mainly to the tertiary sector.
-For its natural environment is considered by the federal Secretariat of Tourism as a Pueblo Mágico.
+It is designated as a Pueblo Mágico by the federal Secretariat of Tourism for its natural environment.

 Etymology

 The name comes from the Nahuatl language and is the union of the words "Mazatl" (deer), "Mitl" (arrow) and "tlan" (place).
 Its meaning has been interpreted in different ways: